aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/cdk/README.md

 Only files matching these extensions will trigger BDA processing when uploaded to the S3 trigger prefix path.
 Other files are stored but not processed.

+### Extension Matching Is Case-Sensitive

+Each extension in `bda-supported-file-types.json` becomes an [S3 event notification suffix filter](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html) on the input bucket. **S3 suffix filters match the object key exactly — they are case-sensitive and support no wildcards or regular expressions.** As a result, an extension listed in lowercase (e.g. `.jpg`) will **not** match an object uploaded with a differently-cased extension (e.g. `photo.JPG` or `photo.Jpg`); that upload is stored but never processed.

+This sample ships the extensions in lowercase and does not normalize casing on your behalf, because the right approach depends on your environment and the tradeoffs it implies (for example, S3 allows at most 100 event notification configurations per bucket, so registering additional casings consumes that budget).
+Choose the option that best fits your integration:

+- **Normalize casing before upload (recommended when you control the uploader).** Have the client that writes to S3 — for example, the Salesforce connector or an upload pipeline — lowercase the file extension (or the whole key) before the `PutObject`.
+This keeps the trigger configuration small and matching predictable, with no extra AWS resources.
+- **Register the casings you need to support.** Add the specific cased variants (e.g. both `.jpg` and `.JPG`) to `bda-supported-file-types.json`.
+Each variant you add creates an additional S3 notification filter, so keep the per-bucket 100-configuration limit in mind, and note that enumerating every mixed-case permutation is impractical.
+- **Do your own validation in a Lambda function.** Remove the per-extension suffix filters and instead trigger the ingestion Lambda on all `OBJECT_CREATED` events under the trigger prefix, then perform a single case-insensitive extension check inside the function (e.g. compare `os.path.splitext(key)[1].lower()` against your allowed list).
+This scales to any number of extensions and casings without consuming notification configurations, at the cost of invoking the Lambda for objects that may ultimately be skipped.

+Pick whichever approach matches how files arrive in your bucket and how much AWS-side configuration you want to own.

 ---

 ## Environment-Specific Behavior